Teach your student robotics at home, even if you have no background in electronics or programming!

 Internet access, wired or wireless (optional)

 Please note, none of the equipment needs to be exclusive to the Raspberry Pi.
 The student can easily hook up the family computer monitor, keyboard, mouse, and internet access each time they do a lesson if resources need to be shared.
+Please note, a laptop will not work in place of a computer monitor.

 Q. How will I receive my order?